 - German web site has information on military trucks.

-ambulances in Fort Wayne, IN preparing to be shipped to Europe for D-Dayposted October 23, 2018 by Indiana Memories on Facebook.
+in Fort Wayne, IN preparing to be shipped to Europe for D-Dayposted October 23, 2018 by Best of Indiana on Facebook.

 - June 19, 2016 photo album of 1950s International Harvester Employess and International Harvester Retirees and Tower Talk newsletter online at Allen County Public Library discussion July 20, 2017 posted on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 - Scout advertisement posted November 1, 2017 on 20th Century Advertising.